soda-lab/sept-2020/README.md

 # Data Science Evaluation Tasks
+Skill evaluation in the areas of

+* Knowledge Extraction and AI
+* Place-based data, GIS and Visualisation

 ## Knowledge Extraction and AI
 Objective: Testing skills and capabilities in working with big/complex data.